GEB-model/hydromt_geb/README.rst

 What is GEB?
 ---------------
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed euismod, nisl quis
+GEB, the Geographic Environmental and Behavioural model, is a coupled agent-based and hydrological model which can simulate millions of individual farmers and their bi-directional interaction with a fully distributed hydrological model on a powerful laptop.
+The model is jointly developed by IVM and IIASA.
+It is named after Geb, the personification of Earth in Egyptian mythology.
+You can find full documentation here.

+The model is build using widely used hydrological model CWatM and the agent-based model Honeybees for high-performance ABMs in Python.
+Some of the behavioral components of the model are based on ADOPT .

 Why HydroMT-GEB?
 -------------------
-Setting up hydrodynamic models typically requires many (manual) steps to process input data and might therefore be time consuming and hard to reproduce.
+Setting up hydrological models typically requires many (manual) steps to process input data and might therefore be time consuming and hard to reproduce.
 Especially improving models based on global geospatial datasets, which are rapidly becoming available at increasingly high resolutions, might be challenging.
-HydroMT-GEB aims to make the model building process **fast**, **modular** and **reproducible** and to facilitate the analysis of GEB model results
+HydroMT-GEB aims to make the model building process **fast**, **modular** and **reproducible**, and, hopefully soon, to facilitate the analysis of GEB model results.

 How to use HydroMT-GEB?
 --------------------------